ironmeld/boot2now/README.md

 My goal is to minimize the (Effort to Understand Source * Volume of Source) while maximizing progress towards a linux distro.

 Another difference with other projects is the method of input.
 The amount of code to be compiled to reach a modern toolchain with gcc is enormous.
-It cannot be typed in.
+It is not practical to type the code in with a keyboard.
 We must present it to the machine via hardware.
 Possible solutions include interfacting with network interfaces, serial ports, and hard drives.
 A hard drives make the most sense to me.
 Other projects are focused on network access, the console, or serial ports.

 ## Existing Projects